Deadline: 24 February 2023

 Two awards will be offered through this opportunity.

-The process will involve meetings with the Portal Team and a schedule of up to 3 visits over the course of the project to capture video and photographic documentation and support reflective processes among participants.
+The process will involve meetings with the Portal Team and a schedule of up to 2 visits over the course of the project to capture video and photographic documentation and support reflective processes among participants.
 These visits and meetings can be conducted virtually if required.
-The portal team will work closely with the recipients to ensure all restrictions and protocols in terms of COVID 19 are adhered to during the process to ensure safety for all involved.
+The portal team will work closely with the recipients to ensure all restrictions and protocols in terms of COVID-19 are adhered to during the process to ensure safety for all involved.

-The portal team will edit and produce a project video, and will liaise closely with the project partners to develop the content for the project feature.
-The critical essay would be sited in the Portal’s Reading Room, and is optional.
+The portal team will edit and produce a project video and will liaise closely with the project partners to develop the content for the project feature.
+The critical essay would be cited in the Portal’s Reading Room and is optional.
 The author and focus of the essay can be decided by the project organisers in collaboration with the Portal Team.

 To be considered for this opportunity, projects must:

-- Have started in autumn 2021 and continuing into 2022, or taking place in 2022.
-Please note if selected filming of engagement sessions will take place after 21st March 2022.
+- Have started in Autumn 2022 and continue into 2023, or take place in 2023.
+Please note if selected, filming of engagement sessions will take place after 20th March 2023.

 - Have a minimum duration of 8 weeks.